vantage6/vantage6-workshop/episodes/chap4_manage_via_ui.md

 >
 > Please distribute each of these keys privately to each of the organizations.
 Note that they may reset their API key so that no-one but them knows it.

 You will need the API keys when you run the nodes to authenticate with the vantage6 server.
-We will discuss this in [Chapter 6](./chap6_setup_node.md).
+Please save the API keys properly, we will need it in [Chapter 6](./chap6_setup_node.md).

 5. After creating the collaboration, you can see the details of the collaboration by clicking on the specific collaboration listed in the `Collaborations` tab.
    - You will see what organizations are participating in the collaboration.